 Once it was completely dry, I flipped the frame over so the paint is on the back.
 Then I cut a piece of foil to fit behind the glass.

 It was super simple to put the frame together.
 Now their masterpieces were complete!
 I LOVE the way they turned out!
-Each one beautiful and unique.
+Each one is beautiful and unique.
 It is a gift their parents will get out each and every year and treasure always.